Apply to UHHSA! - Announcement details

 To apply, use our online form.
 If you encounter any issues and have questions about your application, please email uhhsa@hawaii.edu.

-To run for a UHHSA position, you must meet the following requirements:
+To run for an UHHSA position, you must meet the following requirements:

 - Be currently registered at UH Hilo for a minimum of six (6) UH Hilo credit hours.